 In 1900, there were nearly three million sheep in Montana — and men who wanted them dead.
 Armed riders circled camps at night, forced a herder to make coffee before the slaughter began, and left thousands of animals dead on the open range.

-New episodes are released monthly during the season.
+New episodes are released monthly.
 Follow the show on Apple Podcasts or Spotify so you don't miss one.